 - Check mobile coverage with your service provider.

 - Make contingency plans for service outages.
 Consider carrying a satellite phone.

 According to the World Health Organization (WHO), you're three times more likely to be killed in a motor vehicle accident in PNG than in Australia.
 Roads are in a poor state of repair, especially in rural areas.
-Other hazards include erratic and drunk drivers, poorly maintained and over-crowded vehicles.
+Other hazards include unpredictable and drunk drivers, poorly maintained and over-crowded vehicles.
 Large crowds can form quickly after road accidents.
 These crowds can become violent with little or no warning.

 Police regularly use roadblocks to check licences and vehicle registrations in Port Moresby.

 - Familiarise yourself with local traffic laws and practices before driving.

 - Keep your car windows and doors closed and locked at all times.